ghc-proposals/ghc-proposals/committee.rst

 The voting process may result in a number of new members not equal to the number of outgoing members.
 This is fine; the size of the committee is not fixed.
-However, a new nomination process begins only when membership drops below nine members.
+However, a new nomination process begins only when membership is expected to drop below nine members.

 The nomination and voting process is kept private, by using direct email to committee members, not the mailing list.
 When the secretary's